 ADKAR is a goal-oriented model that allows individuals and teams to focus activities on specific tasks.
-The application of ADKAR in project management allows implementing changes in project management methodologies and scope, allowing project managers to manage scope creep and revise the project charter.
-It may also find use as a stand-alone project execution model in many situations, and help drive change in Six Sigma and other projects.
+The application of ADKAR in project management allows an easier implementation of change, so that PMs can manage scope creep and revise the project charter.
+The model could also be helpful for a stand-alone project execution in many situations, and help drive change in Six Sigma and other projects.

-The model first found mention in the 1998 book The Perfect Change by Jeff Hiatt as a tool to determine the effectiveness of change management activities such as communication intervention and training.
-Since then, ADKAR has become one of the most popular change management and business improvement model.
+The model was first mentioned in the 1998 book The Perfect Change by Jeff Hiatt as a tool to determine the effectiveness of change management activities such as communication intervention and training.
+Since then, ADKAR has become one of the most popular change management and business improvement models.
 Jeff Hiatt's 2006 book ADKAR: A Model for Change in Business, Government and Our Community” elaborates upon a complete ADKAR model.

 - slide 2 of 7

 The first step in a successful change management or development program is an awareness or understanding of the need to change.
 The success of any endeavor depends on the support of the individuals involved in and affected by the change.
 The drivers of the change have the responsibility to spread awareness on why the change is necessary, how change will affect everyone, and the potential benefits to each stakeholders resulting from the change.